China tells Spain to prevent Tibet-related lawsuits

 Though it is unlikely Jiang or Li will end up in a Spanish dock, the case is reminiscent of the arrest of former Chilean dictator Augusto Pinochet in London in 1998 after a warrant was issued by former Spanish magistrate Baltasar Garzon.

-Spain’s ruling People’s Party is pushing on with a reform of this law that would restrict the capacity of Spanish judges to act to within the country’s borders.
+The Spanish government is pushing on with a reform of this law that would restrict the capacity of Spanish judges to act to national borders.

 In October, another ruling by the same Spanish court indicted former Chinese president Hu Jintao for alleged genocide in Tibet.
 China’s government denounced that move as interfering in its internal affairs.

-Reporting by Ben Blanchard; Additional reporting by Julien; Toyer and Paul Day in MADRID; Editing by Ron Popeski and Hugh Lawson
+Reporting by Ben Blanchard; Additional reporting by Julien Toyer in MADRID; Editing by Ron Popeski